theironcook/Backbone.ModelBinder/README.md

   var binder = new Backbone.ModelBinder();

   var bindingsHash = {nestedModel: { selector: '[name=nestedModel]',
                                      converter: new Backbone.ModelBinder.CollectionConverter(nestedModelChoices).convert} }
   binder.bind(this.model, this.el, bindingsHash);
 ````

-Here, the converter is leveraging the Backbone.ModelBinder.CollectionConverter - this converts Backbone Models to ids.
+Here, the `converter` is leveraging the Backbone.ModelBinder.CollectionConverter - this converts Backbone Models to ids.
 The select element's values are defined with the possible Model's ids.
 The net result is that the nested Model will be whatever the user selected in the view with little effort.

 <br><br>
-## Bindings Hash syntax - Binding to Any Html Attribute with elAttribute
+## Bindings Hash syntax - Binding to any html attribute with `elAttribute`

 All previous example bound to the text of the html elements but you can also bind to attributes like Color, Enabled, Size etc.